 Even if you can’t see or feel the sun, you should still make sure your skin is protected whenever you go outside.
 Wearing sunscreen every day:

 You’re probably already aware of these benefits.
 But, are you sure you’re setting up your sunscreen for success?
-Proper suncare is not as simple as slapping on any old lotion.
+Proper sun care is not as simple as slapping on any old lotion.
 If you really want to soak up the sun without feeling the burn, follow these tips:

 After you’ve applied your sunscreen, it’s wise to wait before you plop yourself down next to the pool.
 Sunscreen takes about 20 minutes to fully set in enough to effectively fight UV rays.
 A little patience can prevent a lot of pain.
-If you’re heading to the beach, just apply as you’re getting ready to leave.

 Even if you apply thoroughly and don’t miss a spot, you’re not necessarily protected all day.
 In general, smart suncare requires reapplication every two hours.
 If you’re swimming or sweating, you’ll want to reapply even more frequently.
 Whether you’re using water resistant sunscreen or waterproof sunscreen makes a big difference.
 If your sunblock isn’t fully waterproof and you take a dip to cool off, your protection takes a dip, too.
 So be sure to layer on more when you get back to your towel.

 Sunscreen loses its effectiveness over time.
-If you have a tube from a previous summer, play it safe and start the season with a new one.
+If you have a tube from a previous year, play it safe and start the season with a new one.
 It’s better to be safe than sunburned because you trusted your old SPF not-quite-30.